PayString/paystring-documentation/docs/payid-headers.md

 ### Request headers

-PayID is a fundamentally neutral protocol.
 When you make a request, the HTTP `Accept` header of the request specifies the payment network and environment, and PayID is therefore capable of returning a user's address information for any network in which that user participates.

 An example request has this form.